kartikgiri92/Beginner-Python-Projects/roughdjango/Readme.md

-I know this readme sucks, this is the best I can do at 2:40 in the night.
+I know this readme sucks.
 Will update soon.